huangli712/iQIST/ROADMAP.md

 # iQIST (Interacting Quantum Impurity Solver Toolkit)

-Note: The tasks listed in this file is only for discussion.
+Note: The tasks listed in this file are only for discussion.
 If you have suggestions or comments, please tell us.
 Thanks.

 ## Priority of tasks